textlint/textlint/CONTRIBUTING.md

 Run all testing:

-This test is heavy to use CPU because this includes example testing.
+This test is heavy because this includes example testing.

 ```sh
 # It is need to install `yarn`